Redirecting Behavior: A Guide for Early Childhood Educators

 Here are day-to-day examples of how you might redirect a child's behavior using physical redirection by offering an alternative behavior to the child:

-• If a child is running around the room, you might say, “It's time to walk now.”
-Then, take their hand and help them walk.
+• If a child is running, you might say, “Let's use our walking feet inside,” and then take their hand to help them walk.

 • If a child is hitting a toy, you might say, “Let’s use gentle hands,” and then demonstrate how to play with the toy gently.

-• If a child is biting, you might say, “Here, bite this instead,” and offer them a teething ring to chew on.
+• If a child is biting, you might say, “Teeth are not for biting friends.
+If you need to bite, you can bite this chewy toy instead," and offer them a teething ring.

 • If a child is climbing on furniture, you might say, “It's not safe to climb on furniture.
-Let’s go outside and climb on the playground.”
-This shows them an alternative behavior that is more appropriate.
+Let’s go outside and climb on the playground.

-Effective preschool behavior management strategies improve children's engagement, reduce disruptive behavior, and promote a harmonious classroom atmosphere.
-It can be challenging to manage behavior, but here are key strategies to use:
+Effective preschool behavior management strategies help create a harmonious learning atmosphere.
+In addition to redirecting behavior, here are key strategies to use:

 Establish clear rules and routines